shakfu/py-js/README.md

 pymx     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 jmx      | max-sdk    | c      | a planned [jupyter](https://jupyter.org) client in Max

 It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented of the collection.
+There is no need to compile them as a [release (0.1)](https://github.com/shakfu/py-js/releases/tag/0.1) has just been made with both externals being fully codesigned and notarized.

+Please note that all of the externals currently only work on MacOS x86_64.
+And while there is a branch which is working on Apple Silicon compatibility it is als part of a slow restructuring effort, so a number of things might look funny and redundant in the master branch.

-Please note that all of the externals currently only work on MacOS and that while many aspects of the core externals are quite functional and relatively stable, please consider this project as having a pre-alpha state and don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped `api` module).
+For some of the less developed externals and for some of the more experimental features don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped `api` module).

-Also note that the project is undergoing a slow restructuring effort, so a number of things might look funny and redundant.

-With such caveats aside, installation is pretty straighforward:
+With such caveats aside, if you'd rather not download the [release]((https://github.com/shakfu/py-js/releases/tag/0.1), compilation / installation is pretty straighforward:

 1. For compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.